-Presented by The Ella Project, the New Orleans Jazz Museum and OffBeat Media with funding from the National Endowment for the Arts, this workshop features Bart Herbison, Executive Director of the Nashville Songwriters Association International, and Rebecca Gates, musician, artist and activist and leader of The Spinanes as they discuss:
+Presented by The Ella Project, the New Orleans Jazz Museum and OffBeat Media with funding from the National Endowment for the Arts and the City of New Orleans Mayor’s Office of Cultural Economy, this workshop features Bart Herbison, Executive Director of the Nashville Songwriters Association International, and Rebecca Gates, musician, artist and activist and leader of The Spinanes as they discuss:

 - How the Music Licensing Collective will work.

 - How it improves the current system of licensing and royalties.

 - What songwriters, composers and publishers need to do to be prepared for this new system.